What is Germany's Whistleblower Protection Act?

 6) Reversal of the burden of proof in favour of the whistleblower and damages after reprisals

 As required by the Directive, the law aims to prohibit possible reprisals against whistleblowers and to invoke the reversal of the burden of proof.
 The employer must therefore prove that there is no link whatsoever between an employee’s dismissal and whistleblowing.
-However, if the whistleblower suffers reprisals, he or she can assert a claim for damages.
-This will apply to both employees and civil servants.

 7) Exceptions for classified information